 Trust us, you want to have a bag of Epsom salts on hand.
 Although research is needed to support these claims, this simple ingredient may promote relaxation, fight inflammation, and relieve aches and pains.
 More specifically, you should pick up this bag.
 Along with Epsom salts, it uses hydrating aloe and vitamin E, plus a blend of essential oils for a lovely-yet-subtle scent.
 Use it to soak your feet, add a few cups to your bath, or mix in with your body wash to create an exfoliating scrub.

 Best Moisturizing: Herbivore Botanicals Coconut Soak

 If your tootsies are dry with a capital D, reach for this guy.
 True to its name, it uses both coconut milk and coconut pulp to pack plenty of hydration.
 The tropical scent that will transport you to a Caribbean beach is just an added bonus, as is the squeaky-clean formula.
 Try it at night, then load up on a thick foot cream post-soak to wake up to softer, smoother feet.

 Best Natural: Goop Phys.Ed Recovery Bath Soak

 If you don’t have time to take a full-on bath, trying soaking just your feet in this magical concoction.
-Apple cider vinegar, arnica, and turmeric quickly relax achy muscles.
+The soak, made with apple cider vinegar, arnica, and turmeric, quickly relaxes achy muscles.
 The formula is completely clean, too, with pharmaceutical-grade Epsom salts and no added fragrance, preservatives, artificial colors, or any other questionable ingredients.

 Best Purifying: Sunday Rain Foot Soak Bamboo + Charcoal